visvam07/qs-sri-assessment/README.md

 - AWS ECS hosts a singular service and task, fitting for the application's simplicity.
 This task, responsible for running the container, boasts an auto-scaling feature, allowing it to scale anywhere between 2 and 100 tasks, depending on demand.

-- Cost efficiency is paramount.
-As such, Fargate spot instances have been employed, translating to potential cost savings of up to 70%.
+- To build a cost optimised deployment, Fargate spot instances have been employed, translating to potential cost savings of up to 70%.

+- An application load balancer is used which will automatically perform health checks on the tasks deployed and only route traffic to the healthy ones.

+- Multi AZ deployment is performed to ensure the application is highly available even if one AZ goes down.

+## Future enhancement possibilities

+- Some of the data(ex: cpu) is static within terraform code.
+They can be used as variables.

+- Terraform code is divided into 4 stages: Compute, IAM, Networking and Storage.
+Networking and Storage aren't used at this stage.
+But This level of seperation gives code maintainability and reusability.

+- Only dev environment is setup.
+We can use workspaces aswell.
+But we can also use seperate project files within the environment for staging and prod environments.

+- The code is auto deployed when it is pushed to main branch.
+Pipelines can be setup for dev and staging branches as well.